University of Leeds Climate Plan

 Hand in hand with our net zero ambitions, another key element of the Climate Plan is working towards making Leeds a net zero city.
 Helping the city find pathways to reduce its emissions will also help bolster our net zero plans.

 We will continue to work with Leeds City Council, in particular through Leeds Climate Commission, to support its ambition to become carbon neutral by 2030.

 We will extend our Living Lab Programme to help solve some of the challenges the city and region faces, collaborating on delivering shared solutions that support an equitable and resilient response to the climate crisis.

-We will also continue to support both Leeds Climate Commission and Yorkshire and Humber Climate Commission through a range of activities, including Living Lab initiatives, Positive Impact Partnerships, the Climate Action Network and Policy Leeds.
+We will continue to support both Leeds Climate Commission and Yorkshire and Humber Climate Commission through a range of activities, including collaboration with Living Lab initiatives, Positive Impact Partnerships, the Climate Action Network and Policy Leeds.